-We focus on nurturing individual growth in the learning process.
-Every class encourages new and creative approaches in theatre making.
-Employing a variety of methodologies drawn from best practices in theatrical and other art forms, students learn the skills and sensibilities to generate work.
-Our faculty constantly supports students’ growth through consultation and feedback.
+Employing a variety of methodologies drawn from best practices in theatrical and other art forms, students learn the skills and strategies to generate work.
+Collaboration with other departments and schools is highly encouraged.